compromise-evident/KnobsLM/README.md

 <!--
-Configurable pocket language model of 1-500MB running on droids &amp; old laptops.
+Configurable pocket language model of 1M to 250B neurons.
 -->